-If you lived in Cameroon instead of United States, you would:
+If you moved to Cameroon from the United States, you would:

 MAKE 95.5% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,